This low carb chicken parmesan is the IDEAL Sunday night recipe for low carb dinners.

 - An actually delicious way to eat chicken.
 Let me be honest, I don’t love chicken.
 So finding recipes like this that remind me it can actually be delicious are a double win!

-Shockingly easy, but ridiculously delicious, here’s what you need to know about this low carb chicken parmesan recipe:
+Shockingly easy, but ridiculously delicious, here’s what you need to know about this keto chicken parmesan recipe:

 This recipe calls for a few kitchen classics.
 Check out notes below to ensure what you’re using is truly low carb: